mkalten/reacTIVision/README.txt

 this with the 'E' key or recalculate the background subtraction by hitting the SPACE bar.

-The overall camera and imageesettings can be configured within the "camera.xml" configuration file.
+The overall camera and image settings can be configured within the "camera.xml" configuration file.
 On Mac OS X this file is as well located in the Resources folder within the application bundle.
-You can select the camera ID and specify its dimension and framerate, as well as the most relevant image adjustments.
+You can select the camera ID and specify its dimension and frame rate, as well as the most relevant image adjustments.
 Optionally you can also crop the raw camera frames to reduce the final image size.
 Please see the example options in the file for further information.